Uncovering the Truth Behind Misleading Data Visualizations

 notion image

-This bar graph contains time frames in the x-axis and the cost of petrol in the y-axis.
-There are arrows along with percentage numbers indicating the increase in the relative price of petrol compared to its previous time frame.
+This bar graph displays time frames on the x-axis and the cost of petrol on the y-axis.
+Arrows with percentage numbers indicate the increase in petrol prices relative to the previous time frame.

-• The height of the rightmost bar is supposed to be higher than its corresponding bar because the value of price in the y-axis is relatively higher.
+• The height of the last bar doesn't accurately represent its value.
+The height of the rightmost bar is supposed to be higher than its corresponding bar because the value of price in the y-axis is relatively higher.
 However, the bar has been displayed inappropriately lower than the previous one.
 Thus, this misrepresentation has used the mechanism of using graphic forms in inappropriate ways.

-• The arrow accomplishes in satisfying two ways of displaying misleading graphics.
+• A downward-pointing arrow incorrectly suggests a price decline.
+The arrow accomplishes in satisfying two ways of displaying misleading graphics.
 First, the arrow is an unnecessary addition to the graph, since a bar graph is effective enough on its own to communicate relative quantities.
 Second, the arrow points downward, indicating a decline in the value of price.
 Just like the bar, the arrow uses the mechanism of using graphic forms in inappropriate ways.

-• While the last two time frames between the second bar and last bar is 4 years each, the time frame between the first bar and the second bar is 5 years instead.
+• The first two bars covers an uneven timeframe compared to the others.
+While the last two time frames between the second bar and last bar is 4 years each, the time frame between the first bar and the second bar is 5 years instead.
 This is an unevenly matched representation which is not communicated by the graph.
 This misleading property also utilizes the mechanism of using graphic forms in inappropriate ways to communicate distorted information.

 The misrepresented height and arrow symbol misleads the public to believe that the price of petroleum has fallen during the last 4 years instead of having increased.
 While the BJP did manage to fulfill their promise of stabilizing the price growth of petroleum by reducing the growth rate to 13%, they failed to communicate this information with scientific accuracy.
 The misrepresentation of time frames exaggerates the values represented in the graph.
 This favors the purpose of the graph in an unethical way.